NC governor declares state of emergency as Tropical Storm Florence bears down on East Coast

-As Tropical Storm Florence continues to make its way toward the East Coast, the governor of North Carolina issued a state of emergency.
-The storm, expected to regain hurricane strength, holds the promise of heavy rain, dangerous surf and rip currents.
+As Tropical Storm Florence continued making its way toward the East Coast, North Carolina’s governor issued a state of emergency.
+The storm, expected to regain hurricane strength, poses the threat of heavy rain, dangerous surf and rip currents.

-Gov. Roy Cooper declared a state of emergency on Friday evening, calling on residents, specifically farmers, to prepare for the gathering storm.
+Gov. Roy Cooper declared the state of emergency Friday evening, calling on residents, specifically farmers, to prepare for the gathering storm.

-“While it’s still too early to know the storm’s path, we know we have to be prepared,” Governor Cooper said in a press release.
+“While it’s still too early to know the storm’s path, we know we have to be prepared,” Cooper said in a news release.
 “During harvest, time is of the essence.
 Action today can avoid losses due to Florence.”

 Cooper signed a transportation waiver that would allow farmers to harvest and transport their crops more quickly.

-“The executive order will help gather and move crops in and through the state more easily and quickly in response to problems that could be caused by Tropical Storm Florence in North Carolina and along the East Coast,” according to the governor’s press release.
+“The executive order will help gather and move crops in and through the state more easily and quickly in response to problems that could be caused by Tropical Storm Florence in North Carolina and along the East Coast,” the governor’s statement said.

 Cooper said that emergency management officials were working with local and federal officials to prepare for “possible impacts” from Florence.